 She took the outfit out of her closet and laid it across her bed that still had the covers turned down on it.
 Her bed would later be made up again by one of the many stewards that helped keep her household neat and tidy, what there was of it.
 She then walked into her private bath and took a rather hot shower; it was the one thing that she found that woke her up faster than even a cup full of espresso.
 After taking that hot shower she felt like a new woman ready to take on whatever the day was going to throw at her.

-As she opened the door of her private chambers she smiled as she saw her Chief of Staff, Lisa Spencer, along with a secret service guard.
+As she opened the door of her private chambers she smiled as she saw her Chief of Staff, Sarah Spencer, along with a secret service guard.
 Her Chief of Staff was the one that coordinated every single one of her meetings and kept her on schedule.
 “Good morning, Madam President!” she said with far more enthusiasm than Christina could muster that early in the morning.

 How does she seem so perky in the morning?
 She asked herself.
 She breathed out a sigh.
-“Morning Lisa,” she said in reply.
+“Morning Sarah,” she said in reply.
 If you had to ask Christina, the jury was still out on whether the morning was going to be a good morning; that hinged on the outcome of her meetings.

 “Oh, stop that,” Crow scoffed, “I’m just a regular person.
 I don’t think of myself as being special just because I’m president.”

-Lisa shook her head.
+Sarah shook her head.
 “You’re far too modest for your own good Madam President.
 You’re, after all, the most powerful woman in Human Space.
 You have the power; you really need to start acting like you own that power.”

 “Ah,” Crow said as she looked to her Chief of Staff, “but I see that’s where many of my predecessors went wrong.
 They let the power go to their heads, they forgot that they answer to the People.
 I,” she put a hand to her chest as she continued to walk, “will never forget that.
 I was reelected by the People to represent them, not my personal interests and thirst for power.
 That is something I take to heart every day that I wake up as President of the Human Federation.”

-“There’s a difference between owning the power and letting it go to your head,” Lisa replied, shaking her head at the president’s blatant idealism; idealism that she was almost certain wouldn’t last through to the end of Crow’s presidency.
+“There’s a difference between owning the power and letting it go to your head,” Sarah replied, shaking her head at the president’s blatant idealism; idealism that she was almost certain wouldn’t last through to the end of Crow’s presidency.
 Power corrupted everyone eventually, that was as true today as it was during the days of the Roman Empire; and probably more so now than back then.
-But Lisa wasn’t going to say that it to Christina.
+But Sarah wasn’t going to say that it to Christina.
 Oh, no!

 “Owning the power just means that you know how to wield it and to get things done with it.”
 She continued as she stepped forward and put a hand on Crow’s shoulder.
 “As for letting the power go to your head, I sincerely hope you’re right about yourself,” that alone came too close to what she was really thinking.
 “The Human Federation public believes that you’re not another run-of-the-mill politician.
 Maybe they’re right,” she ignored the sudden severe look Christina gave her, “but you have to be the one to prove them right.”